Easy Pistachio Bread – A Tasty Holiday Treat

 - The green food coloring and sprinkles are optional, but I like the enhanced colors.

 - Add in more pistachios if desired.
-You can certainly add some chopped pistachios to the batter if you’d like!
+You can certainly add some chopped pistachios to the batter if you’d like, or sprinkle some on top of the batter before baking.

 Recommended Equipment